Graded Motor Imagery (GMI)

 Information for patients from the Orthopaedic Hand Service

-You have been referred to the Hand Therapy Service as you are feeling pain when you move.
+You have been referred to the Orthopaedic Hand Service, as you are feeling pain when you move.
 After discussing your symptoms with you, your therapist has suggested that Graded Motor Imagery (GMI) may be able to help you.

 Why have I been referred for Graded Motor Imagery (GMI)?

-If your therapist has suggested that you do GMI exercises it is because your pain response is stronger than we would expect; this is known as Complex Regional Pain Syndrome (CRPS).
+Your therapist has suggested that you do GMI exercises, as your pain response is stronger than we would expect.
+This is known as Complex Regional Pain Syndrome (CRPS).
 For example, you have pain caused by simple joint movement or pain from a light touch.
 With CRPS pain continues after the original injury has healed.

 With CRPS two things are happening to your body.

-The nerves in your painful limb (arm or leg) are being overactive or sensitised; and
+The nerves in your painful limb (arm or leg) are being overactive or sensitised.

-The ‘sensory-motor’ area in your brain that deals with how your body feels when it is moved or stimulated, is altered causing a ‘mismatch’ in information.
+The ‘sensory-motor’ area in your brain is altered, causing a ‘mismatch’ in information.
 This is called central sensitisation.
+This sensory-motor area deals with how your body feels when it is moved or stimulated.

 What is central sensitisation?

 Pain is an unpleasant feeling that your brain produces to prevent or lessen damage to your body.
-Central sensitisation can be thought of as your brain trying to protect your limb but unnecessarily, creating excessive pain as it mistakenly believes your body is at risk of damage.
+Central sensitisation can be thought of as your brain trying to protect your limb unnecessarily.
+This creates excessive pain, as your brain mistakenly believes your body is at risk of damage.

 What are the symptoms of central sensitisation?